-The Props Table
+Theatre Props Table

 • Home

-• Props List Example
+• Props List

-• Props Resources
+• Props Books + Resources

-The props table ensures that hand props are properly preset before each performance.
+Theatre Props Table ensures that hand props are properly preset before each performance.

 All hand props (any object an actor carries on stage) are organized on a large, off-stage table(s) covered with butcher's paper, on which the shape of each prop item is outlined and labeled with a short description: the act and scene in which it's used, and the name of the character who uses it.
 So at a quick glance a prop can be located or returned to its proper place.
 It looks rather like a theatrical C.S.I. table and, sometimes, actors are guilty of not returning their props to the table.